Paddack rebounds, leads Padres to 5-3 win over Giants

 After Luis Urias tripled in the fourth, Hedges delivered a two-run drive into the left field stands to make it 5-0.

 Rodríguez (5-7) allowed five runs on eight hits in five innings.
+Rodríguez has lost 10 consecutive home starts, matching the longest streak by a Giants pitcher in the San Francisco era.

 DUBON’S DEBUT